JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 We've officially signed our `example-secure` image!

-In the above command, we generated a public and private keypair, signed the latest image digest of the `localhost:443/example-secure` image, and pushed that signature to our local registry to live alongside the image.
+In the above command, we generated a public and private keypair, signed the manifest digest of the `localhost:443/example-secure` image, and pushed that signature to our local registry to live alongside the image.

 We also added an annotation of `tag` with the value of `latest` to describe what we are signing at the moment, which is